 Track your money and investments

 Regardless of how much income you may have, it is important to always be able to track all aspects of your income, from account balances to savings and even investments (should you have any).
-Why not explore the most popular apps and smartphone features that will encourage you to take a closer look at where your money is going at all times.
+Why not explore the most popular apps and smartphone features that will encourage you to take a closer look at where your money is going which will also encourage you to track your spending habits.

 Don’t wait around